Skip to content

 Python documentation strings (or docstrings) provide a convenient way of associating documentation with Python modules, functions, classes, and methods.
 It's specified in source code that is used, like a comment, to document a specific segment of code.
 Unlike conventional source code comments, the docstring should describe what the function does, not how.

-• Declaring Docstrings: The docstrings are declared using ”’triple single quotes”’ or “”” triple double quotes “”” just below the class, method, or function declaration.
+• Declaring Docstrings: The docstrings are declared using '''triple single quotes''' or """ triple double quotes """ just below the class, method, or function declaration.
 All functions should have a docstring.

 • Accessing Docstrings: The docstrings can be accessed using the __doc__ method of the object or using the help function.
 The below examples demonstrate how to declare and access a docstring.